Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: The Gaia phase spiral

 \subsection{Rotation of the phase spiral}

-The animation\footnote{View the animation at \\\url{https://lu.box.com/s/lkd03c3gzcj29eqfgprsfmuit8rbqyrl} } shows the phase spiral smoothly transition from stars at $\phi \approx 210^\circ $ to stars at $\phi \approx 150^\circ $ with bins $10^\circ$ wide.
+The animation\footnote{View the animation at \\\url{https://zenodo.org/records/12578839/files/medium_LZ_phase_spiral.gif?download=1} } shows the phase spiral smoothly transition from stars at $\phi \approx 210^\circ $ to stars at $\phi \approx 150^\circ $ with bins $10^\circ$ wide.
 Here the phase spiral can be seen to spin clockwise about half a rotation as we decrease the Galactocentric azimuthal angle from $\phi = 150^\circ$ to $\phi = 210^\circ$.
-At either end of the range, there is a reduction of the number counts of stars in the mid-plane of the disc, because interstellar dust blocks our view of these stars.
-Figure \ref{fig:spiral_spin} shows the phase spirals at three different galactic azimuths for stars with $2200 < L_Z/$\,kpc\,km\,s$^{-1} < 2400$, along with the perturbations fitted to the data.
+At either end of the range, there is a reduction of the number counts of stars in the mid-plane of the Galactic disc, because interstellar dust blocks our view of these stars.
+Figure \ref{fig:spiral_spin} shows the phase spirals at three different Galactic azimuths for stars with $2200 < L_Z/$\,kpc\,km\,s$^{-1} < 2400$, along with the perturbations fitted to the data.
 It is evident that the rotation angle of the phase spiral increases (rotating counterclockwise) with Galactic azimuth, changing by roughly $80^\circ$ over the $30^\circ$ change in azimuth from ${\sim}165^\circ$ to ${\sim}195^\circ$.

-The parameter $\theta_0$ which we fit in our model is not a convenient or particularly helpful description of the rotation of the phase spiral because the angle parameter ($\theta_0$) in the model has a degeneracy with the winding parameter ($b$) and to a certain extent the quadratic winding parameter ($c$) and different sets of these values can produce very similar spirals except in the most central regions, which are removed by the inner mask.
-Therefore, we describe the rotation of the phase spiral by the angle which maximises Eq.~\ref{eqn:spiral} (i.e. $\Delta\theta = 0$) at a fixed phase distance of $r = 150$\,pc and call this angle $\theta_{\,0,\:\mathrm{model}}$.
+The parameter $\theta_0$ which we fit in our model is not a convenient or particularly helpful description of the rotation of the phase spiral because the angle parameter ($\theta_0$) in the model has a degeneracy with the winding parameter ($b$) and to a certain extent the quadratic winding parameter ($c$) and different sets of these values can produce very similar spirals except in the most central regions, which are removed by the flattening function.
+Therefore, we describe the rotation of the phase spiral by the angle which maximises Eq.~\ref{eqn:spiral} (i.e. $\Delta\theta = 0$) at a fixed phase distance of $r = 500$\,pc and call this angle $\theta_{\,0,\:\mathrm{model}}$.
 This angle is shown in Fig.~\ref{fig:spiral_spin} with a red line, and the phase distance is shown with a white ring (scaled to the same axis ratio as the phase spiral) in the lower row.
 The angle $0^\circ$ is shown with a dashed white line in the upper row.
+Changing the phase distance at which we do these measurements does not change our results significantly except by changing all angles by some amount.
+For example, picking $r = 150$\,pc instead would shift all results by ${\sim}120^\circ$.